 HG symptom severity varies greatly from woman to woman and from week to week.
 However, when a mother is able to function due to medication, that doesn’t mean she is well.
 She still has HG, just as a diabetic still has diabetes when blood sugars are normal on insulin.Kimber MacGibbon, RN

 Everyone responds differently to medications, and a medication that is a miracle drug for some will do nothing for others.
-Unfortunately, we do not yet know why some women respond well to some medications and some don’t.
+Unfortunately, we do not yet know why some respond well to certain medications and some don’t.
 More research needs to be done on this.
-In our study, the treatments women found most effective were bedrest, ondansetron, IV fluids, and IV nutrition.
+In our study, the treatments found most effective were bedrest, ondansetron, IV fluids, and IV nutrition.
 Often combinations of medications are needed, not just a single medication.

 Each treatment needs to be evaluated based on its effectiveness, and balanced with the side effects and the possible risks to the baby.
 For everyone these may be a little different.